Alanoudh/drlnd-Navigation/Report.md

 ## Results

 The graph bellow shows the score for the agent over 2000 episodes.
-The agent was trained using the same network structure and hyperparameters mentioned above.
-Across multiple runs, the agent usually solve the environment after about 500-600 episodes, eventually setting at a score close to 16 after 1000 episodes, and peaks around 1300 and then starts to fall.
+The agent was trained using the network architecture and hyperparameters mentioned earlier.
+The agent usually solve the environment after 500 episodes, and setting at a score close to 16 after 1000 episodes, and peaks around 1300 and then starts to fall.

 ![Score](/scores.png)

 ## Future Work
 Inorder to improve upon the result, there are multiple things we could implement and experiment with:
-* Using a double DQN agent
-* Prioritized experience replay
-* Noisy DQN
+* Using different valiation of DQN, such as: double Q-Learning, Dueling DQN, and Prioritized Experience Replay.
 * Trying simpler techniques such as SARSA and Q-Learning

 A source of inspiration, and a good reading to get started towards this goal is DeepMind's Rainbow paper (https://arxiv.org/abs/1710.02298).